-All course announcements and materials are posted on the course Desire2Learn (D2L) site
+All course announcements and materials are posted on the course Canvas site

 Advanced modeling and control topics in power electronics, and power factor corrected supplies.
-Methods of design-oriented analysis, averaged switch modeling of converters, computer simulation using LTSpice and Matlab/Simulink, ac modeling of the discontinuous conduction mode, the current programmed mode, input filter design, digital control of switched-mode power converters, and low-harmonic rectifiers.
+Methods of design-oriented analysis, averaged switch modeling of converters, computer simulation using LTSpice and Matlab/Simulink, ac modeling of the discontinuous conduction mode, the current programmed mode, input filter design, digital control of switched-mode power converters, and low-harmonic rectifiers and inverters.

-The course is offered both to regular on-campus students and also to off-campus students via Boulder Connect, the University of Colorado Boulder Distance Education program.
-All registered students can receive lectures via web-based streaming video through D2L.
+The course is offered both to regular on-campus students and also to off-campus students via the University of Colorado Boulder Distance Education program.
+All registered students can receive lectures via web-based streaming video through Canvas.
 Further details of the course policies, including procedures for off-campus students, are listed on the Vitals page.